nikita0527/techfolios.github.io/userguide.md

 Note that this example not only floats the image to the right, but also sets the size to medium and rounds the corners.

-#### Icon images

-The [Vacay Project Page](https://techfolios.github.io/template/projects/vacay) also illustates the display of an icon, in this case, the GitHub icon in the link at the bottom of the page.
+**Icon images.** The [Vacay Project Page](https://techfolios.github.io/template/projects/vacay) also illustates the display of an icon, in this case, the GitHub icon in the link at the bottom of the page.
 Here is the code used to produce that:

 ```
 <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>